Russell Payne (soccer): Coach

 At the end of the 1997 USISL A-League season, Payne returned to the University of Maryland where he served as an assistant coach for the 1997 collegiate season.
 He then coached collegiately at George Washington in 1997–98 as the goalkeeper coach.
 Payne spent three seasons as the goalkeeper coach for the SV Elversberg U-16 team.
 While playing for Derry City F.C., he also served as the club's U-18 goalkeeper coach.
 In 2005, he left Ireland to become assistant coach with the Maryland Terrapins.
 In his first season back in College Park they won the National Championship for the first time since 1968.
 In the summer of 2006 and 2008, Payne served as an assistant coach for the U.S. U-20 team that played in the Milk Cup in Northern Ireland.
 In December 2009, Payne became the head coach at West Point.

+Payne served as the interim head coach for the United States men's national under-23 soccer team during the March and June international windows.

+Personal life

 Payne and his wife, model Vanessa Payne, live in West Point, N.Y.
 They have two children, Harper Elizabeth Payne (born December 2009) and Kellen Payne.